Consolidator Grants

 ERC Consolidator Grants (CoG) are aimed at researchers 7 to 12 years after completing their doctorate.

-A man is sitting on the top of a mountain looking into the distance.
+A man is sitting on a mountaintop, looking into the distance.

 The ERC Consolidator Grants (CoG) support excellent young researchers whose independent research group is in its consolidation phase.

 Consolidator Grants can be awarded for a period of up to five years and provide financing of up to 2 million euro.
-Up to an additional 1 million euro can be requested to cover eligible "start-up" costs for researchers moving to the EU or an Associated State from a third country in order to purchase major equipment, to gain access to large-scale facilities or to cover major costs for experiments and field research.
+Up to an additional 1 million euro can be requested.
+To cover eligible "start-up" costs for researchers moving to the EU or an Associated State from a third country, researchers can request up to 2 million euro.
 The ERC Grant can cover up to 100% of a project’s total eligible direct costs and an overhead contribution at a flat rate of 25% of the total eligible direct costs.

 In order to successfully fulfil the requirements to complete a Consolidator Grant project, researchers must dedicate at least 40% of their working time to the ERC project and at least 50% of the working time must be spent in the EU or in an Associated State.
 Evidence of fulfilling these requirements must be provided during the project.